 Almost 19 years ago, Nick and I took a short flight from Singapore straight into the colourful chaos of Bangkok.
 Having grown up in Bombay (Mumbai), I was no stranger to chaos.
 But the chaos in Bangkok was unlike anything I had experienced - more colourful, more ornate and heavily driven by two-wheelers and smiling eyes peering over face masks (yes, even back then!).
 The people of Bangkok were just so happy (except maybe that lady to the right who photobombed our special temple photograph!).

-Nick and I ate a lot in the short time that we were in Thailand.
-We tried so many new dishes.
-Pad Thai, Gai Pad Krapow, Tom Yum Goong, Som Tam, Laab, and of course Pineapple Fried Rice!
-Pineapple Fried Rice - a flavour-packed stir-fried rice dish dotted with pineapple pieces and cashew nut and serve in a half scooped out pineapple boat was the highlight of our eating adventure.
+Pineapple Fried Rice - a flavour-packed stir-fried rice dish dotted with pineapple pieces and cashew nut and served in a half-scooped-out pineapple boat was the highlight of our eating adventure.
 It was fried rice with new, usually delicious flavours and had the drama and theatre of being served in a pineapple.